greglhoffmann/ai-quizgen/README.md

 ## 5. Setup and Deployment

 ### Production/demo use
-- Access the web app at this Vercel domain: https://your-project.vercel.app
+- Access the web app at [this Vercel domain](https://ai-quizgen.vercel.app/)

 ### Local development
 1. Clone the repo: